9.30.2008

 I pulled together about a dozen tie scarves.

-which made it safely through a ride in the washer and dryer.
+Now I can do something with my new collection of tieswhich made it safely through a ride in the washer and dryer.

 Who else procrastinates and has piles of half-finished projects?